OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 ~~~

 It is important to note that `joda` packages should not be shaded if you use scripts written in `Painless` language.
-It is a default Elasticsearch scripting language developed by the Elasticsearch team.
+It is the default Elasticsearch scripting language developed by the Elasticsearch team.
 It relies on Java data types and uses `joda`'s types for date.
-If you relocate it `Painless` script will fail to compile.
+If you relocate it `Painless` query scripts will fail to compile.

 As mentioned before, we want to include only Elasticsearch and the relocated dependencies.
 To do that we define artifact sets which should be included in the shaded jar file.